BillRaymond/agile-in-action-minima/_posts/2023-12-12-becoming-a-great-un-manager.md

 **Bill Raymond:** I think you've got a copy of it there.
 There it is.

-**Jack Skeels:** you don't confuse it with all the other unmanaged out there.
+**Jack Skeels:** you don't confuse it with all the other UNMANAGED out there.
 Yeah, exactly.

 **Bill Raymond:** Exactly.
-For those that can't see it and they're on the podcast, it's a nice bright blue cover with bold yellow text that says unmanaged and you can purchase it wherever you can purchase your books.
+For those that can't see it and they're on the podcast, it's a nice bright blue cover with bold yellow text that says UNMANAGED and you can purchase it wherever you can purchase your books.
 But, before we wrap up, Jack Skeels, how might people be able to reach you?

 **Jack Skeels:** Oh yeah.
 The best way to reach me at LinkedIn, happy to connect with you.
 And if you have questions and the like, and also of course, AgencyAgile is our consultancy that helps with basically all the techniques that I, and more of the identified in the book.
 So you can contact us at either place.
 We'd love to hear from you, of course.